FearlessNite345/commandkit-helper/README.md

 ## Features

 -   Extremely Beginner friendly
--   Allows you to have proper types when using [CommandKit](https://www.npmjs.com/package/commandkit)
+-   Allows you to have command builders for [CommandKit](https://www.npmjs.com/package/commandkit)
--   Custom extended discord client so you can have custom options inside the client itself

 ## Installation